Welcome to the Heart Failure Clinic

 - Medication adjustments

-The Heart Failure Clinic is available 24 hours a day, seven days a week.
-To best serve you, a team member is only a page or phone call away.
-Our friendly and knowledgeable team consists of:
+To best serve you, a team member is only a phone call away.
+Our Heart Failure Clinic team consists of:

 - Medical director